nikitasius/GnuPG/README.md

 To build with BZIP2 support you need: `aptitude install libbz2-dev`

-Download and execute from folder: `./autogen.sh`, it will show you how to run `./configure`
+Download and execute from folder: `./configure`

-To see help run `./configure --help`
+To see help and detail configuration run `./configure --help`

 ##Compilation
 If all is how you want, you can run `make`